|

 to me by another Tibetan breeder about her dogs.
 She said with

-great pride "Not one of my dogs has ever had a piece of human food
+"Not one of my dogs has ever had a piece of human food

 pass it's lips".
 I don't know what the look on my face said but I

 know my heart hurt for those dogs.
-To never know the pleasure of a

 taste other than dried kibble, to me, is not just very sad but